-So now I’m sharing our recipe with all of you, we did all the conversions and replaced the ingredients to cook them in California.
+So I figured I should share out the version of the Chilean Empanadas with all the conversions for cooking in the USA, we also replaced the ingredients to cook them in California.
 So get your ingredients together because this is not just fun, is SOOO YUMMY!

 - 1 pound of ground beef